Select Page

 Conclusion

 Union and the Western Allies.
-The Soviet-controlled East Berlin stood in stark contrast to the democratic West Berlin,
+East Berlin under Soviet control stood opposite the democratic free West Berlin.

 Who Controlled Berlin During the Cold War?